Auxiliary-assisted energy distillation from quantum batteries: Introduction

-Our first motive is to compare this new technique with the conventional energy extraction method, which uses only unitary operations.
-Not only do we determine that this measurement-based protocol provides more energy than unitary operations, but we also witness that there exist passive states with respect to the unitary operation from which, though energy extraction by unitary operations is not possible, the measurement-based protocol can extract a significant amount of energy.
-We next explore if the stochastically extractable energy depends on the initial entanglement shared between the auxiliary and the battery.
-Finally, we try to collect the states from which even the measurement-based technique is unable to extract any energy; that is, we try to find out the set of measurement-passive states (MPS).
-We determine that the set only consists of a single element, the ground state of the considered Hamiltonian.
+{Our first motive is to compare this technique with the conventional energy extraction method, which uses only unitary operations on the battery.
+Not only do we determine that both of these measurement-based protocols provide more energy than unitary operations, but we also witness that there exist passive states with respect to the unitary operation from which, though energy extraction by unitary operations is not possible, the measurement-based protocols can extract a significant amount of energy.
+Moreover, we show that the performance time of the measurement-based energy extraction is much less than the unitary-based method.
+The optimal parameters which provide the maximum extractable energy are analyzed.
+Further, we show that if a probabilistic average of the extracted energy is performed over all measurement outcomes, then this average extracted energy becomes independent of the applied measurement and becomes equal to the difference between the energies of the initial and final evolved state of the battery, just before the application of the measurement.
+Moreover, in comparison with the measurement-less scenario, where only the global unitary acts on the battery and auxiliary system, we show that although measurement-based protocols do not exhibit any advantage in terms of extractable energy, they do offer a clear advantage in terms of power, particularly for the distillable power over the powers where no measurement is involved.
+In this regard, we have also seen that no advantage is present when initial entanglement is present between the battery and auxiliary system in a measurement-less scenario.
+The situation is true for distillable energy as well.
+However, the initial entanglement between the battery and the auxiliary system is beneficial for maximum probabilistically extractable energy.
+Furthermore, we find that increasing the size of the battery decreases the advantage of the measurement-based energy extraction method when the auxiliary's size is kept fixed.
+We also show that, although measurement-based energy does not offer an advantage over the measurement-free scenario for the considered battery sizes, the power associated with the measurement-based protocol provides benefits over the measurement-less scenarios, across all battery sizes.
+Finally, we try to collect the states from which even the measurement-based technique is unable to extract any energy; that is, we find the set of measurement-passive states (MPS).
+We determine that the set only consists of a single element, the ground state of the considered Hamiltonian.}